Applications for the ILA Mentoring Programme 2025 are now closed.

 Mentors can benefit from the program as they will have the opportunity to expand their network, meet aspiring Directors and discuss new governance ideas.
 They will be in contact with new potential talents and they will find out how other Boards are functioning.
 The interactions with the Mentees will also allow them to reflect on their own practices as Board members as well as on how governance has evolved over the years.
 The programme will also offer them the gratification of transmitting their knowledge and expertise to newly appointed professionals, thus contributing to the development of the new generation of Directors.
 In addition, ILA Certified Directors acting as Mentors will also be rewarded with CPD hours.

-Mentees will benefit from the support of qualified and experienced Board mentors, based on the goals they have individually set at the beginning of the journey.
-The role of the programme is to offer them an opportunity to learn from highly skilled and well-respected peers how to deal with governance challenges and how to develop the right skills for a successful career as a Board Director.
+Mentees will benefit from the support of qualified and experienced Directors, based on the goals they have individually set at the beginning of the journey.
+The role of the programme is to offer them an opportunity to learn from highly skilled and well-respected peers on how to deal with governance challenges and how to develop the right skills for a successful career as a Non-executive Director.

 Pricing of the ILA Mentoring Programme 2025